fiatjaf/noflux-website/content/docs/google_reader.md

 ## Notes

-Miniflux implements only a subset of the Google Reader API.
+Noflux implements only a subset of the Google Reader API.
 Open a new issue if you think something is missing.